International Wire Transfer Fees & How to Avoid Them in 2025

 As a general rule, transferring money in person will be more expensive than doing so online or through your bank’s mobile banking service.
 You’ll also sometimes find that transferring money to another account within the same bank is cheaper than transferring money to a different bank.

 That said, the total cost of sending money overseas can still be pretty staggering.
-According to World Bank figures, the average cost of an international bank transfer can be around 6% of the amount transferred.
+According to World Bank figures, the average cost of an international wire transfer can be around 6% of the amount transferred.
 These costs are usually divided into 3 different fee types - let’s break them down one by one.

 Sender fees